 shlichus in the world, which takes precedence over any other mission, and

+any other activity in which she could be involved.
 The Rebbe mentioned that some women feel that they have done their duty regarding

 childbearing.
 They have a girl and a boy, a big one and a little one.
 Perhaps now